 Movement and strength— retraining body and brain

-My demanding physical work is transforming from something mechanical to an agile, fluid dance.
+My demanding physical work is transforming from mechanical to a fluid dance.
 With ripples throughout my entire life.Regina

 Core strengthening supports my spine.
 Simple crunches, back lifts and stretches work for me.
 Sure, I attend a Pilates class— but continuing would take more time than I have.
 Maybe I’ll take it up again in the future.

 Weight training builds my bones, and supports my joints including my spine.
 Helps my sciatica, too!

 Prayers seem to help.
 Promising God I’ll continue taking good care, doing my own little part.